7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 crystal clear waterss of the Mediterranean Region in Turkey

-The Mediterranean Region of Turkey is one that has long been visited by tourists.
-Many foreigners actually purchase summer homes throughout the region.
+The Mediterranean Region has been visited by tourists for a long time.
+Many foreigners, typically Europeans, purchase summer homes throughout the region.

-With its beautiful views and blue water beaches, it is beloved by all, unless you can’t stand the summer heat that is.
+It has beautiful views and stunning blue water beaches.
+It is beloved by all who venture there, unless you can’t stand the summer heat that is, in which case you should go in the autumn time.

-This region is bordered by 4 of the 6 other regions and Syria and is referred to as “Akdeniz” in Turkish.
-It is also often called the Turkish Riviera.
+This region is bordered by 4 of the 6 other regions and Syria.
+It is referred to as “Akdeniz” in Turkish and is also often called the Turkish Riviera or Turquoise Coast.

 Climate & Terrain